50 things on my Australian Bucket List

 - Take a road trip to Kakadu National Park (again) .. one of my favourite places

-- Take The Ghan though the Outback – a long time dream of mine
+- Take The Ghan though the Outback – a long-time wish list item.

-- Do the Kings Canyon Rim Walk – surprisingly, living in the NT, I’ve not been yet.
+- Do the Kings Canyon Rim Walk – surprisingly, after living in the NT, I’ve not been yet.

 - Visit Uluru & Kata Tjuta National Park – I can’t get enough of this National Park!

 - Drive from Darwin to Broome – planned for September 2021